pranav1601/Deleting-background-using-numpy/README.md

 # Deleting-background-using-numpy
 This code removes the frame of any picture if the frame consists of only one color using numpy.
+Still working on detection of multiple colours.
 # INSTALLATION:
 In order to run the code, the user needs to install the following:
 1. PIL